wavemaker/docs/learn/react-native/react-native-embed.md

 4. Add main.jsbundle and assets folder files to the project folder.

 :::note
-This rnApp folder acts a placeholder and gets replaced with the actual content during embed process.
+The rnApp folder acts a placeholder and gets replaced with the actual content during the embed process.
 :::

 - In project info.list, set `UIViewControllerBasedStatusBarAppearance` as **false**.

-- In project bridge header, add `#import "ReactNativeView.h"`
+- In the project bridge header, add `#import "ReactNativeView.h"`.

 - Pod file changes required to React Native app are given by WaveMaker.